-You may have the option, however, to have your app developed using a cross-platform development framework.
+You may have the option, however, to have your app developed using a cross-platform or hybrid development framework.
 While this will free you from having multiple apps to manage and maintain, it may limit the functionality you can employ.
-It may also limit the development agencies you can use, since there are fewer that know languages and frameworks like Kotlin, Corona, and Xamarin.
+Examples of these hybrid frameworks include Flutter, React Native, Ionic, and Xamarin.

 Choosing a Partner is About More Than Cost

 In the end, you should remember that creating an app is a custom coding project, and that cost isn’t the only factor to be considered.
 Having an experienced team that can meet your requirements and timeline, and that listens to your concerns and needs, may be far more important to the success of your app than the cost to develop it.